Town Plan 2026 Steering Committee

 Purpose Statement:

 The Richmond Town Plan 2026 Steering Committee will coordinate the development of Richmond’s Town Plan 2026 by engaging with the public, town committees, Planning Commission and Selectboard, and by reviewing and revising the 2018 Town Plan according to public input received as well as new regional and statutory requirements.
 Town Plan 2026 must be adopted by November 5, 2026 to remain active, but the goal is to complete the work and put to a town-wide vote on Town Meeting Day in March 2026.
-Tasks, Structures and Procedures link below.
+Tasks, Structures and Procedures link below as well as a link to the active documents the committee is currently working on.

 Richmond Town Plan 2026